joom/Divan.hs/README.md

 Tests should explain what Divan.hs currently is able to do.
 View `Test.hs` to read the tests or run `runhaskell Test.hs` on your terminal to see the test results.

 `Divan.Tefile.detectTefile` function currently doesn't cover all *vezin* patterns, it needs `Divan.Tefile.tefileMap` to be expanded.
-But still, Divan.Tefile now *is* able to take a verse and return the tefile names, such as "*mefâilün mefâilün feûlün*". (*Tef'ile*'s are the vezin pattern names.)
+But still, Divan.Tefile now **is** able to take a verse and return the tefile names, such as "*mefâilün mefâilün feûlün*". (*Tef'ile*'s are the vezin pattern names.)

 In the long run, it should aim to generate simple Divan poems by using the *mazmun* (imagery) patterns for a given *vezin*.

 ## How do I use it?

+In order to use or compile the program you need to have [Haskell Platform](http://www.haskell.org/platform/) installed.

-To use it, you need to copy the repository to your computer and run it using `runhaskell Executable.hs` in the repo directory, or you can compile it.
+To run it, you need to clone the repository to your computer and run it using `runhaskell Executable.hs` in the repo directory, or you can compile it with the command `ghc -o Executable Executable.hs`.

-This is how we run Divan.hs on a part of one of Fuzûlî's *ghazal*s.
+This is the terminal command to run Divan.hs on a part of one of Fuzûlî's *ghazal*'s.

 ```bash
 runhaskell Executable example/input.txt
 ```

-And this is the output we get from the program:
+And this is the output we got from the program, for that *ghazal* excerpt:

 ```
 Öyle ser-mestem ki idrâk etmezem dünyâ nedir